 Finally, you can also set up regular Weekly Deposits which are a good habit to get in to, particularly when you use the forecasting tab to show what an incredible difference they make in the long run.

-Personally, I found that when I used all three together (though I mainly used the roundups and weekly deposits), the effect was powerful and really amped up my motivation and savings rate.
+Personally, I found that when I used all three together (though I mainly used the roundups and weekly deposits), the effect was hugely powerful.
+They really amped up my motivation and as a result, my savings rate.

 Are you cautious, balanced or adventurous?